caproto/caproto/doc/source/pyepics-compat-client.rst

     import time; time.sleep(5)  # give some time for responses to come in x_pv.clear_callbacks()

-The underlying caproto PV and Context objects are accessible:
+The underlying caproto PV and Context objects from caproto's main :doc:`threading-client`. are accessible:

 .. ipython:: python